felipetovarhenao/bell-tutorials/public/markdown/18_formatting.md

 ---

 Proper indentation and clean code are the foundation of effective programming.
-By following these guidelines, you’ll write code that’s easier to read, debug, and share, making your musical programming more efficient and enjoyable.
+By following these guidelines, you’ll write code that’s easier to read, debug, and share, making programming experience more efficient and enjoyable.